yong6210/LifeAppProject/docs/store_listing_plan.md

 - Encrypted backups to Drive/iCloud
 - Light sync for instant setup on new devices
 - Diagnostics export for compliance teams
+- Personalization stays on your device unless you turn on cloud sync

 Section 3 – Premium perks
 - Unlimited presets & advanced stats